 “Some of the best evidence acquired has come from measurement and signature intelligence (MASINT), rather than from videos or still images,” a source speaking under the condition of anonymity told The Debrief in November.

-The quote ties into what Chris Mellon -- who served as deputy assistant secretary of defence for intelligence in the Bill Clinton and George W. Bush administrations -- wrote in an article from November 2019 about the different collection systems of information and databases that potentially can help us to better understand the origins, capabilities, etc., of Unidentified Aerial Phenomena (UAP).
+The quote ties into what Chris Mellon — who served as deputy assistant secretary of defence for intelligence in the Bill Clinton and George W. Bush administrations — wrote in an article from November 2019 about the different collection systems of information and databases that potentially can help us better understand the origins, capabilities, etc., of Unidentified Aerial Phenomena (UAP).
 You can read Mellon's article here.

 My comments on Ratcliffe's statements

-So the first obvious thing to note is that Ratcliffe in the interview confirms the validity of the UFO phenomenon.
-He is literally saying or confirming that the US military and IC do not know what some military cases of UFOs/UAP are or who is piloting them (that is, UFOs are intelligently controlled).
+So, the first obvious thing to note is that Ratcliffe in the interview confirms the validity of the UFO phenomenon.
+He is literally confirming that the US military and IC do not know what some military cases of UFOs/UAP are or who is piloting them (that is, UFOs are intelligently controlled).

-For all of the debunkers out there: Ratcliffe is obviously not referring to neither American nor foreign drones, missiles or any other type of (human) technology or natural phenomena which the US military and IC are aware of.
-We are talking about the US military, which most likely has the most advanced technological and information-gathering capabilities globally.
+For all the debunkers out there: Ratcliffe is obviously not referring to neither American nor foreign drones, missiles, or any other type of (human) technology or natural phenomena which the US military and IC are aware of.
+We are talking about the US military, which most likely has the most advanced technological and information-gathering capabilities in the world.

-In other words, Ratcliffe is in the interview telling us what some UFOs/UAP are not (they are not drones, balloons, weather phenomena, etc.).
-Of course, he refers to specific military cases and sightings of UFOs/UAP, which have multiple sources of confirmation and undergone rigorous analysis (at least, I believe it is safe to presume that these UAP/UFO military cases have undergone extensive study).
-Neither Marco Rubio, Mark Warner, John Brennan, nor John Ratcliffe refers to some random lights in the sky or to some vague military reports of "I think I something weird..."
+Ratcliffe is in the interview telling us what some UFOs/UAP are not (they are not drones, balloons, weather phenomena, etc.).
+Of course, he refers to specific military cases and sightings of UFOs/UAP, which have multiple sources of confirmation and have undergone rigorous analysis (I presume that these UAP/UFO military cases have undergone extensive study).

 It ties into another thing I noticed in the interview: Ratcliffe never uses "threat" concerning UFOs/UAP.
 That is also somewhat contradictory to statements made by, for example, Rubio and Warner.
 And I think the explanation goes beyond that Ratcliffe is no longer in the government, and Rubio and Warner still are.
-I think Ratcliffe's statement indicates the different factions inside the Pentagon and the Intelligence Community.
+Ratcliffe's words seem to show disagreements between groups in the Pentagon and the Intelligence Community.

 Or perhaps, and I am speculating, Ratcliffe's statement about making as much information public as possible indicates different opinions between the military and intelligence people involved in the UAP issue?
-Maybe a faction inside the intelligence community is pushing for more transparency.
-In contrast, a faction (most likely from the US Air Force) inside the Department of Defense think it is too early, inappropriate or whatever?
-Of course, the situation is probably more complex than that.
+Maybe a faction within the intelligence community is pushing for more transparency.
+In contrast, a faction (most likely from the US Air Force) inside the Department of Defence thinks it is too early, inappropriate or whatever?
+The situation is likely more complex than that.

-So why does Ratcliffe make that kind of statement?
-What grounds or reasons does he have to think that the American public should see some of the data which the US military and IC have dealt with?
-I leave it up to the reader to ponder those questions (I'll give a tentative answer in my conclusion at the end of this post).
+So, why did Ratcliffe make that kind of statement?
+What grounds or reasons does he have to think that the American public should see some data which the US military and IC have dealt with?
+I leave it up to the reader to ponder those questions.
+I'll give a tentative answer in my conclusion at the end of this post.

 Greenewald's comments on Ratcliffe's statements